 - 1. Confiscation of alcohol and/or drugs/drug paraphernalia from student by school personnel.
 Confiscated items will be turned over to police. - 2.
 Parents are to be notified and asked to report to school as soon as possible. - 3.
 Law enforcement notification resulting in criminal prosecution. - 4.
 Suspension for ten (10) school days. - 5.
-Fifteen (15) page report on personal consequences of student's decision to possess alcohol and/or other drugs must be submitted to Wyoming Valley Alcohol and Drug Services. - 6.
+Fifteen (15) page report on personal consequences of student's decision to possess alcohol and/or other drugs must be submitted to a local drug and alcohol prevention agencies. - 6.
 Student suspension from sporting events and school activities for sixty (60) school days after student returns from serving ten (10) school days suspension. - 7.
-Referral to Wyoming Valley Alcohol and Drug Services, Inc., 437 North Main Street, Wilkes-Barre, for assessment/evaluation.
+Referral to a local drug and alcohol prevention agencies, for assessment/evaluation.
 WYADS, Inc. will work in cooperation with in-school Student Assistance Program.
 (NOTE: Proper release forms must be signed by student and legal guardian to allow for communication with WVADS, Inc. and SAP designate).
 Acceptance of a referral for assessment/evaluation is a condition for student's re-entry into school after ten (10) school day suspensions.
 Additionally, student shall be required to accept and comply with all treatment recommendations.